JuliaHazelwood/Azure-ValidateMigrateResources_NewSubscription/README.md

 #### * Resource Group level (target Resource Group) - custom RBAC role JSON:

-Some of the actions listed showed up when analyzing an environment, when testing in your environemtn depending on the resource type, may need more / less actions.
+Some of the actions listed showed up when analyzing an environment, when testing in your environment depending on the resource type, may need more / less actions.
 The standard required actions are:
 * '*/read'
 * 'Microsoft.Resources/subscriptions/resourceGroups/validateMoveResources/action'